 - Hard disk space of at least 1.6GB

 - CPU with a minimum processing speed of 1.8GHz

 - PC OS: Windows 10, 8, and 7

 - macOS: OS X Mavericks 10.9 onwards.

-Also, if you want to install it on any Android or iOS device, then make sure they fulfill the given requirements.
+Also, if you want to install it on any Android, iOS device or Kindle , then make sure they fulfill the given requirements:

 Qustodio has to be installed on both the target device (device to be monitored) and your device (device from which you wish to monitor).

 The setup process of Qustodio on your PC/mobile is quite easy.
 It does take some time to install and then perform all the necessary steps.
 So, for me, the setup process was long, but it wasn’t that hard.
 The instructions provided by the app were clear enough to guide me through the entire process.

 The very first thing you need to do is signup on Qustodio after choosing between family, business or school mode.

 Next, you have to sign up with very few details to get started.
 After signing up, you’ll have to create your child’s profile.
 For that, you need to provide the name, gender, year of birth and select an avatar for your child.